bubsy07/Rossini/README.md

 ## Home page
  Logo name Rossini Italian Restaurant
- Navbar link with 4 links, to Home ,Restaurant, Gallery, Contact Page.
+ Navbar link with 4 links, to Home ,Restaurant, Gallery and Contact Page.
- Restaurant will have a drop down link to navigate to the full menu.
+ Restaurant will have a drop down link to navigate to the full menu and Reviews.

  There will be some bio on Fernando and some background.
  There will also be a picture of the restaurant on the home page.